transdigiware/blockchain/security.md

 - **TLS v1.2 communications** [TLS](https://www.ibm.com/support/knowledgecenter/en/SSFKSJ_7.1.0/com.ibm.mq.doc/sy10660_.htm){: external} is embedded in the trust model of Hyperledger Fabric.
 By default, server-side TLS is enabled for all communications using TLS certificates.
 TLS is used to encrypt the communication between your nodes and between your nodes and your applications.
 TLS prevents man-in-the-middle and session hijacking attacks.
 All {{site.data.keyword.blockchainfull_notm}} Platform components use TLS to communicate with each other.

 - **Transaction integrity:** Fabric uses the cryptographic ECDSA standard to guarantee transaction integrity.
-With ECDSA, the transaction originator, such as a client application, signs their message using their private key, and the recipient, such as a peer, uses the originator’s public key to verify the authenticity of the message.
+With ECDSA, the transaction originator, such as a client application, signs their message by using their private key, and the recipient, such as a peer, uses the originator’s public key to verify the authenticity of the message.
 If a transaction is tampered with on its way to the recipient, the signature verification fails.

 - **Channels:** While Fabric channels are a powerful mechanism for partitioning and isolating data, they also provide the primary foundation for data privacy.
 Only members of the same channel can access the data of this channel.
 To ensure channel security, the channel configuration update policy is configured to define the number of channel operators who need to agree on the channel update request before a channel can be updated.
 Therefore, a clear process must exist for defining the organizations that are allowed to join and update channel.

 - **Ledger data:** Implicit in the blockchain permissioned network is the notion that an agreed upon policy of multiple endorsers is required to sign (approve) a transaction before it can be committed to the ledger.
-Before any information can be added to the ledger, a clear and well established process for defining the ledger information must exist.
+Before any information can be added to the ledger, a clear and well-established process for defining the ledger information must exist.
 Data on the ledger is immutable.

 - **Smart contracts:** All smart contracts should be reviewed by channel members before they are installed and executed on peers in their organization.
 Likewise, all updates to smart contract should be reviewed before the updates are applied to a peer.
 See this topic on [Upgrading a smart contract](/docs/blockchain?topic=blockchain-ibp-console-smart-contracts#ibp-console-smart-contracts-upgrade) for the steps that are required.

 - **HSM integration:** After you have configured an HSM for your environment, you have the option of configuring your nodes to use the HSM to generate and store private keys.
-See [Configuring a CA, peer, or ordering node to use the HSM](/docs/blockchain?topic=blockchain-ibp-console-adv-deployment#ibp-console-adv-deployment-cfg-hsm-node) for more information.
+See [Configuring a CA, peer, or ordering node to use the HSM](/docs/blockchain?topic=blockchain-ibp-console-adv-deployment#ibp-console-adv-deployment-cfg-hsm) for more information.